webplatform/docs-wpd/FAQ/index.md

 ===Is this a content aggregation site?===
 No, Web Platform Docs is not a content aggregation site.
 While the stewards have contributed a lot of pre-existing content, Web Platform Docs will also soon include fresh original content that is produced by both the original stewards and web community volunteers.

+===What principles guide the management of the site?===

+The webplatform.org [[WPD:Pillars]] lists a small number of principles intended to guide the development and maintenance of the site.

 ===Who writes the content on the site?===
 Web Platform Docs is a collaborative wiki, in the same vein as Wikipedia.
 Anyone is allowed to edit it and improve it.
 If you're interested in helping out, please see the [[WPD:Getting_Started|getting started guide]].